RiverArchitect/RA_wiki/wiki/Signposts.md

 ## Create a spatial subset of a Condition<a name="sub-condition"></a>

-The creation of a spatial subest of a *Condition* requires a Boundary shapefile or Raster (if this is a GRID Raster, select the corresponding .aux.xml file).
-The boundary file needs to contain On-values (Integer 1) and Off-values (Integer 0) values only as speciefied in the [Project Area Polygon preparation](ProjectMaker#pminp2).
+The creation of a spatial subset of a *Condition* requires a Boundary shapefile or Raster (if this is a GRID Raster, select the corresponding .aux.xml file).
+The boundary file needs to contain On-values (Integer 1) and Off-values (Integer 0) values only as specified in the [Project Area Polygon preparation](ProjectMaker#pminp2).

 If a shapefile is selected:

  - River Architect automatically uses the `gridcode` Field in the Shapefile\'s Attribute Table.
  - If the `gridcode` Field cannot be found, the third Field or the `FID` Field is used. (in that order).
 Note that the enforced usage of the `FID` Field may cause errors later on.
  - Ensure that the `gridcode` / third Field contains On-Off Integers only, where 0=Outside and 1=Inside boundary.
- - **Restart River Architect to create multiple subsets.** This issue is related to `arcpy`, which will not release the new datasets unless *River Architect* is closed ([otherwise there will be an error missage refering to registering datasets](https://pro.arcgis.com/en/pro-app/help/data/geodatabases/overview/a-quick-tour-of-registering-and-unregistering-data-as-versioned.htm)) We are developing work-arounds.
+ - **Restart River Architect to create multiple subsets.** This issue is related to `arcpy`, which will not release the new datasets unless *River Architect* is closed ([otherwise there will be an error message referring to registering datasets](https://pro.arcgis.com/en/pro-app/help/data/geodatabases/overview/a-quick-tour-of-registering-and-unregistering-data-as-versioned.htm)) We are developing workarounds.

 If a Raster is selected:
  - Ensure that the Raster contains On-Off Integers only, where 0=Outside and 1=Inside boundary.